GauthamPughaz/matplotlib-starter/README.md

 # matplotlib-starter
-A simple Jupyter notebook to create different types of basic plots using matplotlib python library and Canadian immigration dataset.
+A simple jupyter notebook to create different types of basic plots using matplotlib python library and Canadian immigration dataset.